sherifButt/super-docs/README.md

 ## Styling React examples

-Better-docs inserts all examples within an `iframe`.
+Super-docs inserts all examples within an `iframe`.
 This results in the following styling options:

 1. If you pass styles inline - they will work right away.